Look at the clip of this women.

 at 07:07:14 AM »

-She looks ok before the plaggy surgery if you ask - I would have bucked her.
+She looks ok before the plaggy surgery if you ask me - I would have bucked her.

 Each to their own but Jesus she looks fucking horrible after all that surgery..